 He expresses how hurt he is by people’s perception of him as worthless.
 Those who fail to extend mercy, he says, are “Making hell for all the odd, / All the lonely ones of God.”

-After his outburst, Saul is able to escape the authorities, with the help of the woman from the pub.
+After his outburst, Saul is able to escape the authorities, with the help of a woman from the pub.
 The next day, though, he returns to the bottle, even more depressed than before.

 Then a Quaker woman, Miss Bourne, shows up; she has a reputation of traveling from pub to pub, preaching the power of Christ to overcome sin.
 Saul mocks her and her message.
 She responds kindly but directly,